llvm/llvm-project/llvm/docs/HowToSubmitABug.rst

 ---------------------------

-If you encounter a bug that leads to crashes in the LLVM LTO phase when using the `-flto` option, follow these steps to diagnose and report the issue:
+If you encounter a bug that leads to crashes in the LLVM LTO phase when using the ``-flto`` option, follow these steps to diagnose and report the issue:

-Compile your source file to a .bc (Bitcode) file with the following flags, in addition to your existing compilation options:
+Compile your source file to a ``.bc`` (Bitcode) file with the following options, in addition to your existing compilation options:

 .. code-block:: bash

    export CFLAGS="-flto -fuse-ld=lld" CXXFLAGS="-flto -fuse-ld=lld" LDFLAGS="-Wl,-plugin-opt=save-temps"

-These flags enable LTO and save temporary files generated during compilation for later analysis.
+These options enable LTO and save temporary files generated during compilation for later analysis.

 On Windows, you should be using lld-link as the linker.
 Adjust your compilation flags as follows:
-* Add `/lldsavetemps` to the linker flags.
+* Add ``/lldsavetemps`` to the linker flags.
-* When linking from the compiler driver, add `/link /lldsavetemps` in order to forward that flag to the linker.
+* When linking from the compiler driver, add ``/link /lldsavetemps`` in order to forward that flag to the linker.

 Using the specified flags will generate four intermediate bytecode files: